EADS Talarion: Partnership with Alenia

 In December 2011, Cassidian and Alenia announced that they would cooperate on MALE UAVs—including the Talarion.

 In February 2012, Cassidian announced plans to wind down the Talarion programme, after failing to secure financial backing from potential future buyers; the European market for UAVs now has stronger competition, and budgets are under pressure.

 Customers

 In 2010, EADS expressed frustration that the home nations—France, Germany, Spain, and the UK—were not committed to buying the Talarion.
 However, other countries' armed forces might also buy it; apart from an expected order from Turkey, the Talarion may also be a candidate in a Canadian competition to acquire unmanned surveillance systems, and in January 2013 it was suggested that the South Korean government might consider the Talarion, or the BAE Telemos (now cancelled), as an alternative to the RQ-4 Global Hawk.

-The Telemos had also been considered likely to compete with the for Talarion for various future European deals.
+The Telemos had also been considered likely to compete with for Talarion for various future European deals.